-Changing the surname after divorce: How to do it and what does the choice of the surname of the child entail?
+Changing the surname after divorce: How to proceed and what the choice of the surname of the child entails

 JUDr.
 Ondřej Preuss, Ph.D.